-The build quality of the Plantronics Voyager Legend is good.
-It looks and feels almost identical to the Plantronics Voyager 5200, and should be able to withstand a few accidental drops and bumps without sustaining too much damage.
+The Plantronics Voyager Legend's build quality is good.
+It looks and feels almost identical to the Plantronics Voyager 5200 Bluetooth Headset and should be able to withstand a few accidental drops and bumps without sustaining too much damage.
 The ear-hook is flexible, and the headset looks fairly premium overall.

-The sound profile of the Plantronics Voyager Legend isn't the most balanced and accurate, but it's fairly well-tuned for voices and speech.
+The Plantronics Voyager Legend's sound profile isn't the most balanced and accurate, but it's fairly well-tuned for voices and speech.
 It's very lacking in bass, but most voices sound present, clear, and detailed.
 Unfortunately, some higher-pitched voices may be slightly harsh and piercing.

-The bass accuracy of this headset is terrible.
-There's practically no low-bass or mid-bass, so music will have no thump, rumble, or punch.
-That being said, as this headset is designed for phone calls and not listening to music, it shouldn't be too noticeable, especially since high-bass, which is responsible for giving low-frequency voices warmth, is less recessed than the rest of the ranges.
+The bass accuracy is terrible.
+There's practically no low-bass or mid-bass, meaning music will have no thump, rumble, or punch.
+That said, as this headset is designed for phone calls and not listening to music, it shouldn't be too noticeable, especially since high-bass, which is responsible for giving low-frequency voices warmth, is less recessed than the rest of the ranges.

-The mid accuracy of the Plantronics Voyager Legend is superb.
+The Plantronics Voyager Legend's mid accuracy is superb.
 The entire range is very well-balanced and accurate, without much over or under-emphasis.
-Since this range is where the majority of voices sit, this results in clear and full voices that don't sound honky, thin, or weak.
+Since this range is where most voices sit, this results in clear and full voices that don't sound honky, thin, or weak.

-The treble accuracy of the Plantronics Voyager Legend is sub-par.
-Unlike the Plantronics Voyager 5200, which has very well-balanced low-treble, this range is quite over-emphasized on the Voyager Legend.
+The Plantronics Voyager Legend's treble accuracy is sub-par.
+Unlike the Plantronics Voyager 5200 Bluetooth Headset, which has very well-balanced low-treble, this range is quite over-emphasized on the Voyager Legend.
 Unfortunately, this will make some higher-pitched voices sound shrill and harsh.
-The rest of the ranges are quite uneven as well.
+The rest of the ranges are uneven as well.
 Some mid-treble sounds are dull and lispy, while others sound piercing and painful.
 The majority of high-treble is very recessed, which causes some sounds to be closed-up and lifeless, though most voices don't reach these higher frequencies.

-The peaks and dips performance of this headset is sub-par.
-The large peak across high-bass and low-mid causes lower-frequency voices to appear boomy and muddy in relation to the very recessed low-bass range.
+The peaks and dips performance is sub-par.
+The large peak across high-bass and low-mid causes lower-frequency voices to appear boomy and muddy concerning the very recessed low-bass range.
 The dip in mid-treble that falls between the peak in low-treble and the mid to high-treble makes some higher-frequencies sound sharp and piercing, while others will be dull and lifeless.
-Overall, while the entire sound profile is uneven, this is most noticeable with music, and won't be as noticeable during phone calls, except for the peak in low-treble, which may cause some parts of speech to be sharp and piercing.
+Overall, while the entire sound profile is uneven, this is most noticeable with music and won't be as noticeable during phone calls, except for the peak in low-treble, which may cause some parts of speech to be sharp and piercing.

 Because this headset is mono, there's no stereo imaging.

 Like with most in-ears, the passive soundstage of this headset is poor.
 This is because properly activating the resonances of the pinna (the outer ear) is one of the important factors in creating an out-of-head and speaker-like soundstage.
 Since in-ears and earbuds completely bypass the pinna, their soundstage tends to be perceived as small and located inside the listener's head.
-That being said, because of the earbud design that doesn't enter your ear canal as deep as in-ears, audio sounds very open.
+Because of the earbud design that doesn't enter your ear canal as deep as in-ears, audio sounds very open.